-This month we sat down with Colby Marple over at The Leukemia & Lymphoma Society (LLS) to talk about how he gets a little grumpy about coffee, his love of multiple office rooms, and “how beating cancer is in their blood.”
+This month we sat down with Colby Marple, former Director of Lifestyle at The Leukemia & Lymphoma Society (LLS), to talk about how he gets a little grumpy about coffee, his love of multiple office rooms, and “how beating cancer is in their blood.”

 For Colby, it’s all about the mission.
 The CEO of LLS, Dr. Louis DeGennaro says, “There is never a good time to get cancer, but it’s a phenomenal time to be fighting it” and with that in mind, Colby was on board.
 With 15 treatments approved by the FDA in 2017 that LLS helped fund, he wants to continue the trend of funding cutting-edge treatment breakthroughs for blood cancers, which are helping patients with other cancers and diseases, as well.
 In fact, revolutionary new treatments originally discovered through blood cancer research are now approved or being tested in clinical trials for other cancers.On his role and responsibilities at LLS